 I kicked off with one of my favourite things to do in Bologna: stroll along the porticoes.
 Built from the late-Middle Ages onwards, these porticoes are synonymous with Bologna, offering shelter for pedestrians on the ground level and additional housing space on the upper levels.
 Wherever you go in Bologna, it’s a treat to walk under these elegant arches.
 Some of the best examples can be found along Via Marsala (especially the historic porticoes at Palazzo Grassi), Strada Maggiore (Isolani House) and Via Farini (the examples around Piazza Cavour feature striking frescoes on the ceilings).

 The Asinelli Tower has the distinction of being the tallest leaning tower in Italy, surpassing its more famous sister in Pisa.
-For a few euros, you can embark the climb up 498 steps inside the tower.
+You can embark the climb up 498 steps inside the tower.
 I don’t recommend it if you’re afraid of heights as the steps are narrow and steep, but once above, the panoramic views of Bologna are truly astounding.

 Being home to the oldest (continuously-operating) university in Europe, Bologna is awash with 80,000+ students, giving the city a young, vibrant feel despite its grand age.
-There’s no better way to soak up this atmosphere than to spend an evening strolling around the University District between Via Zamboni (especially Piazza G. Verdi) and Via delle Molline/Via Mentana/Via Marsala) and having a drink at one of the many student watering holes.
+There’s no better way to soak up this atmosphere than to spend an evening strolling around the University District between Via Zamboni (especially Piazza G. Verdi) and Via delle Molline/Via Mentana/Via Marsala.
+Drop in for a drink at one of the many student watering holes in this district.

 Read more about the ultimate Emilia Romagna road trip